opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

 53     In this case, the Defendant’s counsel wrote to the Plaintiff’s counsel on 13 July 2009, offering to settle the O 81 Application.
 After the exchange of correspondence between the parties, negotiations were finally concluded when counsel for the Plaintiff wrote to the Defendant’s counsel on 22 July 2009 with a draft consent order attached in the letter.
 This draft was then amended for organisation and to comply with the standard form for Orders of Court, with the substantive terms of the order remaining unaltered by the Deputy Registrar.

 54     Therefore, the Deputy Registrar in making the Consent Order could not be said to have applied his mind to the case to ascertain whether the application or the prayers sought should be granted.
 He was merely recording the terms agreed upon by parties in the form of a Consent Order, and this must mean that no final decision on the merits of the O 81 Application was made.
 Furthermore, in relation to contractual consent orders, whether an issue is allowed to be re-litigated is determined by the appropriate remedy to be granted based on principles of contract law rather than issue estoppel.
-In _Woo Koon Chee v Scandinavian Boiler Service (Asia) Pte Ltd and others_ [2010] 4 SLR 1213 ( _“Woo Koon Chee_ ”), the Court of Appeal held that the contractual consent order made in earlier proceedings had the effect of superseding and merging with the cause of action in those earlier proceedings.
-Also, in _Indian Overseas Bank v Motorcycle Industries (1973) Pte Ltd and others_ [1992] 3 SLR(R) 841 ( _“IOB v Motorcycle Industries_ ”), the Court of Appeal relied on the following passage in _Halsbury’s Laws of_
+In _Woo Koon Chee v Scandinavian Boiler Service (Asia) Pte Ltd and others_ <span class="citation">[2010] 4 SLR 1213</span> ( _“Woo Koon Chee_ ”), the Court of Appeal held that the contractual consent order made in earlier proceedings had the effect of superseding and merging with the cause of action in those earlier proceedings.
+Also, in _Indian Overseas Bank v Motorcycle Industries (1973) Pte Ltd and others_ <span class="citation">[1992] 3 SLR(R) 841</span> ( _“IOB v Motorcycle Industries_ ”), the Court of Appeal relied on the following passage in _Halsbury’s Laws of_

 _England_ vol 37 (Butterworths, 4th Ed) at para 391 to explain the effect of “a settlement or compromise agreement”: